twknab/learning_lamp/06-deployment/01-deployment.md

 Now open a new browser window and paste it into the URL field, then hit Enter.

-If everything installed correctly, you will see this:
+If everything installed correctly, you will see the Ubunut Apache page with this message: __"Apache2 Ubuntu Default Page."__

 ### Configure Apache